p10rahulm/your-static-website/content/books/book1.md

 [book-images]
         # Featured image
         featured_image = ""
-        # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
+        # Place your image in the 'static/img/' folder and reference its filename below, e.g. 'image = "example.jpg"'.
         images = ["img.jpg","img1.jpg"]
 [SEO]
         # Page description for Search Engines and Social Media shares.
 No longer than 155 characters.